piechartssuck/courses/content/tasks/_index.md

 </summary>
 <br>
 <p>
-Provide a table with columns defining at least three research and/or evaluation question or sets of research questions assessing the single concept as well how you could address the problems using quantitative or qualitative approaches or both.
+Provide a table with columns defining at least three research and/or evaluation question or sets of research questions assessing a single concept as well how you could address the problems using quantitative or qualitative approaches or both.
 <br>
 <br>
 <i>Note: Please consider the quantitative or qualitative approaches as separate studies that have no interaction with one another.</i>